fdeblasio/pokeemerald-expansion/notes.md

     - TMs don't line up
     - Shows evolutions multiple times
     - Dark mode not implemented
-- Move relearner option in menu sometimes selects different Pokemon when finished
+- Move relearner option in menu sometimes selects different Pokémon when finished
 - gBattleTextBuff3 causes the build to fail unless reverted from TEXT_BUFF_ARRAY_COUNT + 13 to 30

 ## To Do:
 - Update teachable moves to match Indigo Disk
     - Figure out a way to mass update of both level up and teachable moves (PoryMoves has slightly different syntax for some forms)
-- Stay on EVs/IVs when switching Pokemon
+- Stay on EVs/IVs when switching Pokémon
 - Add Fly to start menu instead?
 - Edit moves that work in field
     - Maybe edit so instead of "if has move" to "if can learn move"